romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial7-en.md

 layout: tutorial
 ---

+HTTP is a communication protocol in which every pair request-response is independent.
+As a consequence, the server has no means to tell the clients apart, and no way to store data related to a specific client.

+To remedy that, HTTP has a cookie mechanism which allows to store client specific data on the client's computer.
+On top of that, using cookies to identify its clients, PHP servers can store client specific data on the server: this is the session mechanism.

 ## Cookies

 An HTTP cookie (or simply cookie) is used to store a small piece of data, for